yasiryagi/helpdesk/roles/content-curators/README.md

 For every job, good tools are needed.

 #### Joystream Player
-Going through each video and channel one by one can be quite ardous, but to verify that the assets work, and look ok it is needed for [Regular Checks](#regular-checks).
-The url of each video and channel will match their respective IDs, which will help.
+Going through each video and channel one by one can be quite arduous, but to verify that the assets work, and are displayed properly, [Regular Checks](#regular-checks) are required.
+The URL of each video and channel will match their respective IDs, which should help with the processing.

 #### CLI
 With the release of the Sumer network, in a transitional phase, the CLI will not display a lot of context for each video and channel.